Le Boreal

 Itineraries

-Le Boreal itinerary program is based on cruises in Northern Europe, including Iceland and the Baltic Sea region.
-The ship also sails in Alaska and Greenland.
+Le Boreal’s itinerary program includes Northern Europe, Iceland, and the Baltic Sea region.
+She also sails in Alaska and Greenland.

 Le Boreal ship related cruise news